Shushishtok/AtS-my-first-mod/Getting Started.md

 If there are errors here, retract the steps above and fix accordingly.
 If the errors persist, feel free to request assistance in our modding Discord.

-Otherwise, if there are no errors, then you should be able to go to where BepInEx is installed (by default, at `C:\Users\<your username>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\AgainstTheStorm\profiles\<your profile name>`), then go into the BepInEx -> plugins folder.
+Otherwise, if there are no errors, then you should be able to go to where BepInEx is installed, which by default, is at `C:\Users\<your username>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\AgainstTheStorm\profiles\Default`.
+Then go into the BepInEx -> plugins folder.
 Inside, you should see a .dll file with your chosen mod's name (e.g. `MyFirstMod.dll`).
 If you do, you have successfully set up the project!

 ## Setting up BepInEx console